betty-van/100-days-of-code/r1-log.md

   - Book details page for all 5000 books with book_id url's complete

 ## Day 25: 11-14-19
+  - Fixing up search results for Project 1
+  - Adding a review form
+  - Completed OOP in freeCodeCamp
+  - Solved 4 basic algorithm problems in fCC

 ## Day 26: 11-15-19